divelab/completion/README.md

 Deep Adversarial Learning for Multi-Modality Missing Data Completion can be used to generate missing modality using the existing modality.

-Detailed informationis provided in paper (https://dl.acm.org/citation.cfm?id=3219963).
+Detailed information is provided in paper (https://dl.acm.org/citation.cfm?id=3219963).

 ## Citation